OpenRTX/OpenRTX/README.md

 ## License

-This software is released under the GNU GPL v3, the modified wrapping scripts from Travis Goodspeed are licensed in exchange of two liters of India Pale Ale, we still owe you those two liters, Travis!
+This software is released under the GNU GPL v3.

+minmea is released under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE v2.

 ## Disclaimer